alphagov/govuk-design-system/src/components/service-navigation/index.md

 See when and how to show navigation links in the [Help users navigate a service pattern](/patterns/navigate-a-service/).

+### Adding language navigation

+If you provide your whole service in more than one language, you can place the [Language navigation component in the Service navigation](/components/language-navigation/#if-you-offer-your-whole-service-in-another-language).

 ## Use ‘slots’ to add custom elements

 The Service navigation includes the option to use ‘slots’ to insert custom HTML code at specific points inside the component.
-This helps you extend the component to add custom elements, such as language selectors.
+This helps you extend the component to add custom elements.

 You must provide your own styles and JavaScript code for the content within a slot, particularly if you’re not using an existing component.
 You’ll need to decide on the most appropriate layout and positioning.